Fiber Care Guide

 Both of our 100% cotton yarns, Big Cotton and Summer, are un-mercerized and minimally processed.
 This means that the yarns have not undergone the chemical process of mercerization, which is often done to create a yarn with more shine and rigidity, minimizing the fiber’s innate elasticity.
 Instead, our cotton is left in a more natural state- with a soft and supple handfeel.

 Given that our cotton yarns are chunky, un-mercerized, and minimally processed in order to preserve the fiber’s natural softness and elasticity, they can be prone to shedding.

-Care: Hand wash or machine wash cold, tumble dry.
+Care: Hand wash or machine wash cold, tumble dry (tumble drying helps with shedding by pulling loose fibers out).
 Please test any washing/drying method on a small swatch to ensure you like the end result.

 Merino No. 5 & Dream